magnussolution/magnusbilling7/wiki/en/modules/queue/queue.rst

 Periodic announce
 """""""""""""""""

 A set of periodic announcements can be created by separating each announcements to reproduce whit commas.
-E.
+E.g.: queue-periodic-announce,your-call-is-important,please-wait